osrf/gazebo_tutorials/install_ubuntu/tutorial_6-0.md

-Gazebo nightly and prereleases repositories are extensions to the stable repo which will add unstable builds to be installed by using `apt-get` in the same way than stable releases.
-These repositories rely on the presence of gazebo-stable repository into the system.
+Gazebo nightly and prereleases repositories are extensions to the stable repo which will add unstable builds to be installed by using `apt-get` in the same way as stable releases.
+These repositories rely on the presence of gazebo-stable repository in the system.

 ### Gazebo prerelease repo

-Gazebo prerelease versions are those released to test an upcoming release mainly for testing proposes.
+Gazebo prerelease versions are those released to test an upcoming release.
 To install the prerelease, first use the instructions above to install the stable repository and after it add the prerelease repository:

         # Be sure to install the stable repo first !!
         sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-prerelease `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-prerelease.list'
         sudo apt-get update
-        sudo apt-get install gazebo7 (might not be released)
+        sudo apt-get install gazebo7 # (might not be released)

 ### Gazebo nightly repo